Today is National Spoil Your Dog Day and I have a pooch approved easy dog cake recipe for you to spoil them with!

 - After cooling, add frosting if desired.

 - Mix Greek yogurt and peanut butter until well combined.
 Spread over cake.
 If not serving immediately, store in refrigerator.

 While this dog cake recipe is SUPER easy, I know that sometimes a cake mix is what we all reach for.
 Well guess what, I found some awesome cake mixes for dogs.
-Check these dog cake mixes out!
+Check these mixes out!
 They even have grain free options.